Theatre program

 THA 201 Dramatic Literature and Theatre Arts From text to theatre, how does dramatic literature translate into live performance?
 To read plays is but one aspect of the art of drama.
 To create a theatrical performance from a playscript is to appreciate the full artistic potential of dramatic literature.
 International and multicultural theatre ranging from the classical to the contemporary will be the basis for explorations into the significance and beauty of the dramatic arts.
 An interdisciplinary approach in both content and method will be used as the dramatic literature is considered in the context of history and culture, literature and art.
 Offered Fall.

 THA 241 Stage Makeup The theory and practice of the fundamentals of painted theatrical makeup, including various theatrical makeup materials and their applications.
-The course will rely heavily on the imagination and creative skills of the student and will include research in physical analysis, character analysis, and color theory.
-Each student will serve as the makeup designer for all projects in this course.
+The course relies heavily on the imagination and creative skills of the student and includes research in physical analysis, character analysis, and color theory.
+Each student serves as the makeup designer for all projects in this course.
+Repeatable for credit - maximum six.
 Offered Fall - Even Numbered Years.

 THA 232 Costume Crafts Theory and practice of basic costume construction.
 Emphasis on the construction of stage costumes and accessories, including, but not limited to, basic pattern adaptation, millinery techniques, costume jewelry techniques and mask construction.
 Prerequisite: THA 210 for theatre majors and minors.
 Offered Spring - Even Numbered Years.